Default effect: Hidden options

 Firms can present the default as the only choice, when in fact, there are other "hidden" options available.
 An example of this is the default ringtone on a phone; some consumers may be oblivious to the fact that there is a plethora of other ringtones available other than the system-default.

 Personalised defaults

 Personalised defaults are those where the firm tailors the default option to meet each individual customer's preferences or characteristics.
 This requires the firm to have data on each customer (customer segment) that can be used without breaching privacy policy concerns.
 Potential characteristics that may be observed are demographics, past choices and real-time decisions that a customer makes.

 Smart defaults

-Smart defaults use individual customer information such as demographics and other profiles, to personalise a default option that maximised utility for both the firm and the consumer.
+Smart defaults use individual customer information such as demographics and other profiles to personalise a default option that maximises utility for both the firm and the consumer.

 Persistent defaults

 Persistent defaults are generated by using data from individual consumers' past purchases and preferences to allocate a personalised default option to each customer.
 The notion behind the persistent default is that a customer's future choice is best predicted by viewing their past preferences.